UnixLoverSaurabh/stratos/README.md

 18. Faker library to create script that will populate our model with some dummy data

 19. Django - MTV (Models-Templates-Views)

+20. Cross-Site-Request Forgery (CSRF) token, which secures the HTTP Post action that is initiated on the subsequent submission of a form.
+	{% csrf_token %}

+21. {{ form.as_p }} – Render Django Forms as paragraph